 Dual Enrollment allows high school students to enroll in courses at WDT and earn credit for high school graduation as well as postsecondary credit from WDT.
+By enrolling in course(s) with WDT, Dual Enrollment students are subject to all rules and regulations spelled out in the WDT Student Handbook.
 Contact the WDT Admissions Office for details.